 - One-on-one meetings with students on campus should happen in public or visible places.
 If you find yourself alone in a space with a student, make sure that the space is visible to the public or that the door is open.
 Otherwise, move to a more public location.
 If a space with adequate visibility is not available, find another adult to be present.
 When a student’s privacy needs to be preserved and no appropriate location is available, consider delaying the meeting.

-- Intentionally being alone with a student off-campus without parent and supervisor knowledge or permission is prohibited.
-This includes meeting with individual students at your home, over coffee, socially or otherwise.
+- Intentionally being alone with a student off campus without parent and supervisor knowledge or permission is prohibited.
+This includes meeting with individual students at your home, over coffee, socially, or otherwise.

 - Advisory activities are only to take place during the school day.
-Advisors may take students off campus for an advisory lunch but must notify supervisor and parents in advance.
+Advisors may take students off campus for an advisory lunch but must notify their supervisor and parents in advance.

-- Avoid contact with a student away from school for activities not related to school without parent and supervisor knowledge and permission, this includes babysitting.
+- Avoid contact with a student away from school for activities not related to school without parent and supervisor knowledge and permission.
+This includes babysitting.